10 Best Treks In India To Take From April To September

 Chadar Trek

-The Chadar Trek in Ladakh is a unique experience where you walk on the frozen Zanskar River through breathtaking canyons and dramatic landscapes, with temperatures dropping well below freezing point, covering about 70 kilometres round trip.
+The Chadar Trek in Ladakh is a unique experience where you walk on the frozen Zanskar River through breathtaking canyons and dramatic landscapes, with temperatures dropping well below freezing point, covering about 70 km round trip.

 Around the Zanskar River on Chadar trek | Shutterstock